ZhuLvs/2DIR/README.md

 ## Updated
 Our latest dataset now contains 51,728 different proteins, all sourced from RCSB and SWISSPROT (AFDB-SWISSPROT).
 You can find them in the Quick Start section below, it includes the Two-Dimensional Infrared Spectroscopy (2DIR) data and PDB data for all proteins..
-You will need to randomly split the dataset into training and test sets yourself.
+You will need to randomly split the dataset into training and test sets yourself!
+Training the model from scratch takes approximately five minutes.

 ## Requirements
 Operating System: Linux (Recommended)